Home Garden Organic Compost and Mulch

 Keep the pile moist.

-Do not put grass clippings too thickly, they will smell as they decay.
+Do not put grass clippings too thickly, they smell as they decay.

 Chip or shred larger branches and plant stalks.
 The more area bacteria has